Venezuela: Geography

 Venezuela borders Colombia to the west, Guyana to the east, and Brazil to the south.
-Caribbean islands such as Trinidad and Tobago, Grenada, Curaçao, Aruba, and the Leeward Antilles lie near the Venezuelan coast.
+Caribbean islands such as Trinidad and Tobago, Grenada, Curaçao, Aruba, and the Leeward Antilles lie near the coast.
 Venezuela has territorial disputes with Guyana, formerly United Kingdom, largely concerning the Essequibo area, and with Colombia concerning the Gulf of Venezuela.
-In 1895, after years of diplomatic attempts to solve the border dispute, the dispute over the Essequibo River border flared up.
-It was submitted to a "neutral" commission, composed of British, American, and Russian representatives and without a direct Venezuelan representative, which in 1899 decided mostly against Venezuela's claim.

 Climate

-Venezuela is entirely located in the tropics over the Equator to around 12° N. Its climate varies from humid low-elevation plains, where average annual temperatures range as high as 35 °C, to glaciers and highlands (the páramos) with an average yearly temperature of 8 °C. Annual rainfall varies from 430 mm in the semiarid portions of the northwest to over 1000 mm in the Orinoco Delta of the far east and the Amazonian Jungle in the south.
+Venezuela is entirely located in the tropics over the Equator to around 12° N. Its climate varies from humid low-elevation plains, where average annual temperatures range as high as 35 °C, to glaciers and highlands (the páramos) with an average yearly temperature of 8 °C. Annual rainfall varies from 430 mm in the semiarid portions of the northwest to over 1000 mm in the Orinoco Delta of the far east and the Amazon rainforest in the south.

 The precipitation level is lower from August to April.
 These periods are referred to as hot-humid and cold-dry seasons.
 Another characteristic of the climate is this variation throughout Venezuela by the existence of a mountain range called "Cordillera de la Costa" which crosses Venezuela from east to west.
 The majority of the population lives in these mountains.
+Meanwhile, the unique geography of and around Lake Maracaibo causes mountain-valley and land-sea breezes that causes the most frequent lightning anywhere in the world, also known as Cataumbo lightning.